 Upper School Program Details

-Most Calhoun students complete the majority of their academic requirements by junior year, allowing for time to dive deeper into their interests.
+Most Calhoun students complete the majority of their academic requirements by junior year, allowing time to dive deeper into their interests.
 Most students also graduate having exceeded the minimum requirements—for example, students are strongly encouraged to take a fourth year of mathematics, science and world language.

 Assessing Student Progress

 Assessment at Calhoun emerges from the strong relationship between students and teachers.
-Our teachers observe students as they demonstrate their learning, and these observations form the basis of their assessments.
+Our teachers observe students as they demonstrate learning, and these observations form the basis of their assessments.
 Teachers then use this continual process of observation and assessment to create personalized experiences tailored to the learning needs of each student.

-Upper School students receive a report upon the completion of each mod, which are a summary and assessment of the work the student has completed during the term.
+Upper School students receive a report upon the completion of each mod, which is a summary and assessment of the work the student has completed during the term.
 Each report includes in-depth comments, as well as a cognitive and affective grade.

 Calhoun encourages a strong partnership between families, students and teachers.
 Every school year includes two to three family conferences, and teachers are available for additional meetings as needed.